Notes on the data: Education

-Since the introduction of the Closing the Gap initiative in 2008, the enrolments of Indigenous children in early childhood education improved with 15,718 Aboriginal Torres Strait Islander children enrolled in early childhood education in 2017, a 7.2 % increase from 2016; increasing the proportion of Indigenous children enrolled from 91% to 95% in the same period.
-According to the 2019 Closing the Gap report, attendance in Indigenous early childhood programs is also on track to meet 2025 targets in all States and Territories apart from the Northern Territory .
+According to the latest Closing the Gap report, attendance in Indigenous early childhood programs is on track to meet 2025 targets in all States and Territories apart from the Northern Territory .

 - Rosier K. & McDonald, M. Promoting positive education and care transitions for children.
 Child Family Community Australia Resource Sheet, November 2011.
 Australian Institute of Family Studies, accessed 9 April 2018.
 Available from: https://aifs.gov.au/cfca/publications/promoting-positive-education-and-care-transitions-children

 - Department of Education and Training.
 How is the Government supporting access to preschool education?
 Factsheet, July 2017, accessed 9 April 2018.
 Available from: https://docs.education.gov.au/system/files/doc/other/14._how_is_the_government_supporting_access_to_preschool_education.pdf